Rob Gillion

 Alan Robert Gillion (born 7 September 1951) is a British Anglican bishop and former actor.
-From 2014 to 2018 he was the Bishop of Riverina in the Anglican Church of Australia; since 2020, he has been a parish priest in Streatham, South London.
+From 2014 to 2018 he was the Bishop of Riverina in the Anglican Church of Australia.

 Early life

 Gillion was born in Norfolk to clergy parents and was educated at Norwich School.
 He trained in acting at the University of London and then worked as an actor and theatre director for 12 years, participating in a variety of stage shows including cabaret, repertory and Shakespeare productions, prior to retraining for ministry at the age of 32.

 Ordained ministry

 Gillion trained for ministry at Salisbury and Wells Theological College and was ordained Church of England: made deacon at Petertide 1983 (26 June) and ordained priest the following Petertide (1 July 1984) — both times by Maurice Wood, Bishop of Norwich, at Norwich Cathedral.
 His early ministry saw him serve in the Diocese of Southwark and then the Diocese of Hong Kong and Macao, where, as parish priest at Discovery Bay he voluntarily spent a week incarcerated at Shek Pik Prison to better understand his ministry as chaplain to the prisoners, who nicknamed him Father Robbery.
 He was also the diocese's head of religious broadcasting.

 He returned to London in 1998, where he served first as the evangelism officer for the Bishop of Kensington, then as rector of Holy Trinity, Sloane Street, and St Saviour, Upper Chelsea.
 During his time in London, Gillion was a regular contributor to the BBC's Pause for Thought program, and also served as chaplain at Harrods.